 As a coach and a player at the highest levels of college basketball during his career, Young has developed a shining reputation as one of the standout people in the coaching profession.
 He has crafted his reputation through hard work, a stellar eye for talent and the incredible ability to help each player he coaches become the best they can be at everything they want to accomplish – both on and off of the basketball court.
 As a player, he was an all-conference performer who played professionally.
 As a coach, he has made it his mission to help the players he coaches achieve the same lofty goals.

 Prior to his arrival in Tallahassee, Young spent four seasons as the head coach at his alma mater, Georgia Southern.
 Georgia Southern won 15 games during the 2012 season – more wins than it had earned in any of the five previous seasons and won 29 games in his final two seasons.
-He led the Eagles to success in the Southern Conference as they win 12 conference games during the 2011-12 season to tie the school record for SC wins in a single season.
+He led the Eagles to success in the Southern Conference as they won 12 conference games during the 2011-12 season to tie the school record for Southern Conference wins in a single season.
 Young coached five players who earned All-Southern Conference honors including two (Willie Powers in 2010 and Eric Ferguson in 2012) who earned all-conference first team honors.

-A 1994 Graduate of Georgia Southern, Young led the Eagles to the 1992 Trans America Athletic Conference Championship – only the third conference championship in school history.
+A 1994 graduate of Georgia Southern, Young led the Eagles to the 1992 Trans America Athletic Conference Championship – only the third conference championship in school history.
 The Eagles made the third NCAA Tournament appearance in school history in 1992 playing Oklahoma State at the Omni in Atlanta, Ga.

 HEAD COACHING EXPERIENCE

 Young was the head coach at his alma mater, Georgia Southern, from 2010-13 where he led the Eagles to the same success as their head coach as he did as a star player at the school from 1990-93.
 The Eagles were collectively and individually successful during his four seasons as the head coach at the Statesboro, Ga., school.
 He led the Eagles to a second place finish in the Southern Conference standings in 2012 as the team earned the second-best turnaround in league history.
-For his efforts he was honored as the Southern Conference Coach of the Year by multiple publications and was a finalist for the Ben Jobe Award which is presented annually to the top Division I minority head coach.
-Young coached four All Southern Conference selections including Willie Powers (all-conference third team in 2010) and Eric Ferguson (all-conference first team in 2013, all-conference first-team and All-Southern Conference Tournament team in 2012 and to All-Freshman team in 2011).
-The selections of Powers and Ferguson to the all-conference team in 2013 mark the first time since 2007 that multiple Georgia Southern players had earned all-conference accolades in the same season.
+For his efforts he was honored as the Southern Conference Coach of the Year by multiple publications (including rushthecourt.net) and was a finalist for the Ben Jobe Award which is presented annually to the top Division I minority head coach.
+Young coached four All-Southern Conference selections including Willie Powers (all-conference third team in 2010) and Eric Ferguson (all-conference first team in 2013, all-conference first-team and All-Southern Conference Tournament team in 2012 and the All-Freshman team in 2011).
+The selections of Powers and Ferguson to the all-conference team in 2013 marked the first time since 2007 that multiple Georgia Southern players had earned all-conference accolades in the same season.
 In 2013, he led the Eagles to a victory over Virginia Tech for the first win in program history over a team from the ACC.